 Your job is to tell your health care providers when you are having pain and if the medicines you are receiving control your pain.

 Right after surgery, you may receive pain medicines directly into your veins through an intravenous (IV) line.
 This line runs through a pump.
 The pump is set to give you a certain amount of pain medicine.

 Often, you can push a button to give yourself more pain relief when you need it.
 This is called patient controlled anesthesia (PCA) because you manage how much extra medicine you receive.
 It is programmed so you cannot give yourself too much.

 You may come out of surgery with this catheter already in place.
-Or a doctor (anesthesiologist) inserts the catheter into your lower back while you lay on your side in the hospital bed after your surgery.
+Or, a doctor (anesthesiologist) may insert the catheter into your lower back while you lay on your side in the hospital bed after your surgery.

 Risks of epidural blocks are rare but may include:

 Narcotic (opioid) pain medicine taken as pills or given as a shot may provide enough pain relief.
 You may receive this medicine right away after surgery.
 More often, you receive it when you no longer need epidural or continuous IV medicine.

 - On a regular schedule, where you do not need to ask for them

 - Only when you ask your nurse for them